NVIDIA/framework-reproducibility/tensorflow_status.md

 (i.e. with `TF_DETERMINISTIC_OPS` set to `"true"` or `"1"`).
 See
 github/tensorflow/tensorflow pull request [47772][47772].

-At the time of writing (TensorFlow 2.5), `tf.math.segment_mean` is not implemented on the GPU and the CPU imlementation operates deterministically.
+Prior to TF 2.7, `tf.math.segment_mean` is not implemented on the GPU and the CPU implementation operates deterministically.
-Note that, along with the upcoming GPU-deterministic segment reduction ops, `tf.math.segment_mean` will also be implemented on the GPU (deterministically).
-See see github/tensorflow/tensorflow pull request [51392][51392].

 See also:
   * Issue [31](https://github.com/NVIDIA/framework-determinism/issues/31) in